 State courts can become involved in the redistricting process (a) when those with primary redistricting authority fail to enact a plan in a timely fashion or (b) when they are the site of litigation challenging a plan as violating requirements of the state’s own constitution or other elements of state law.
 If they cannot motivate the primary redistricting authority to draw a constitutional map under specified time constraints, state courts can decide to draw their own map.
 However, courts may do so only reluctantly, and they may allow the principal redistricting authority a second chance (or additional time) to provide a constitutional map before a court seeks to provide a map of its own.

 In this Essay we limit ourselves to redistricting cases that came before state courts challenging plans for U.S. Congressional districts; we are most interested in cases that were brought after the 2020 census and decided before the November 2022 elections, but we will also provide some background on cases brought in the prior decade.
 Most importantly, we focus on decisions about partisan gerrymandering.
 Because of the Supreme Court’s 2019 abdication in Rucho v.
 Common Cause of any federal court responsibility to police partisan gerrymandering, claims of partisan gerrymandering have become the exclusive domain of state courts.
 In Rucho, a case on appeal from federal court in North Carolina, the U.S. Supreme Court definitively abdicated any federal responsibility for policing partisan gerrymandering, claiming, inter alia, that no judicially manageable standard allowed for courts to distinguish unconstitutional partisan gerrymandering from politics as usual, and, therefore, partisan gerrymandering claims presented a non-justiciable political question.
-In the subsequent thirty-three years after Davis, the Supreme Court failed to agree to any more specific and judicially manageable standards with which to decide partisan gerrymandering cases, though some Justices enunciated proposed metrics, nor did the Supreme Court ever hold a redistricting map to be unconstitutional.
+In the subsequent thirty-three years after Bandemer, the Supreme Court failed to agree to any more specific and judicially manageable standards with which to decide partisan gerrymandering cases, though some Justices enunciated proposed metrics, nor did the Supreme Court ever hold a redistricting map to be unconstitutional.

 Prior to Rucho, state courts had largely been uninvolved with the issue of partisan gerrymandering.
 While some states have direct language in their state constitutions that forbids partisan gerrymandering—often language recently added via the initiative process—most states do not.
 For such states, plaintiffs would have to bring a claim based on language in the states’ constitution (e.g., about “free and open” elections) as a legal justification for court intervention.
 Indeed, Justice Brennan argued in a law review article in 1977 that individual rights could be protected to greater degrees in state courts and through state constitutions than the federal constitution could provide.